tmcdonell/tmcdonell.github.io/body.md

 ### About Me

-I am currently a Junior Assistant Professor with the [Software Technology](https://www.uu.nl/en/research/software-systems/software-technology) group in the [Department of Information and Computing Sciences](https://www.uu.nl/en/organisation/department-of-information-and-computing-sciences) at [Universiteit Utrecht](https://www.uu.nl).
+I am currently an Assistant Professor with the [Software Technology](https://www.uu.nl/en/research/software-systems/software-technology) group in the [Department of Information and Computing Sciences](https://www.uu.nl/en/organisation/department-of-information-and-computing-sciences) at [Universiteit Utrecht](https://www.uu.nl).
 My interests include parallel programming (in particular, data parallelism), functional programming languages, and using graphics processors and other compute accelerators for high-performance computing.

 I was previously an Research Associate with the [Programming Languages and Systems](http://www.cse.unsw.edu.au/~pls/PLS/PLS.html) group in the [School of Computer Science and Engineering](http://www.cse.unsw.edu.au/) at the [University of New South Wales, Australia](http://www.unsw.edu.au/).